Landscapes

 ‘To and Fro, Turn up the Radio’

-These 2 sets of linked paintings are of some of London’s newest skyscrapers.
-They are partly painted from observation and partly from my mind’s eye as I head west in the early morning rush along the A40 looking left to Manet gardens and the Duchamp Court buildings and then home again heading east, seeing the new Twin Towers apartments looming large at North Acton.
+These 2 sets of linked paintings will also be available to purchase at the AAF in October.
+They depict some of London’s newest skyscrapers.
+They are painted from observation and partly from my mind’s eye as I head west at early morning rush-hour then east home again in the evening.
+My route takes me along the A40 looking left to the appropriately named Manet Gardens and Duchamp Court buildings and then heading east, I can’t miss the new Twin Towers apartments looming large at North Acton.
 Both these views document my journeys through urban cities and my relationship with the built environment.
-The nine eleven tragedy in New York was certainly in the back of my mind as something that I wanted to both acknowledge as a deeply troubling memory and overcome, by painting all that I love about the cities evolving rhythms and blues.
+The nine eleven tragedy in New York was certainly in the back of my mind as something that I wanted to both acknowledge as a deeply troubling memory and overcome, by painting all that I love about the cities beating rhythms and soul.
 Looking at them again, I see 1930’s American art influences such as Georgia O’Keefe’s New York canvases and Stuart Davis’s poster style urban cubism.

 ‘the golf club’ Oil on canvas